 Where: Floor 37-39, 40 Marsh Wall, E14 9TP

 What: A menu entitled 'Into the Gold' sings of festive extravagance, but for a six-course tasting menu and golden cocktail to match, this is Mexican fine dining at its most affordable.
 Known for her wacky style and fearless flavours last year's menu from Chef Martha Ortiz at Ella Canta was certainly one to remember, so we're sure 2020's offering will be just as spectacular.
 Plates on last year's menu included Guinea fowl with white mole and gem lettuce and a sea bass ceviche with kumquat and chilli powder.

 Where: One Hamilton Place, Park Lane, W1J 7QY

 How much: Six course set menu £70pp

 What: If you’re looking for a Michelin starred Christmas this year then the festive menu at Petrus is definitely worth a perusal.
-The set menu promises confit duck and smoked chestnuts ravioli served with Jerusalem artichokes, wild mushrooms and Perigord truffle, followed by Dover sole or venison “Rossini”, all topped off with a Christmas pudding soufflé and brandy ice cream.
-This is a luxurious and pricey affair but it will undoubtedly make this Christmas a memorable one.
+In the past the set menu has included confit duck and smoked chestnuts ravioli served with Jerusalem artichokes, wild mushrooms and Perigord truffle, followed by Dover sole or venison “Rossini”, all topped off with a Christmas pudding soufflé and brandy ice cream.
+It is certainly a luxurious and pricey option but it will undoubtedly make this Christmas a memorable one.